 On the rare occasion I would try to talk this out with my husband, he would say the perfect things.
 He would try his best to relieve me from this guilt I had placed upon myself.
 He would tell me to stop thinking that way because we were in this together.
 No matter what happened, natural conception, IVF, adoption or no child at all... we were in this together.
 My heart wasn't accepting though.
 I didn't want him to have to shoulder a diagnosis that wasn't his.
 I wanted to believe him.
 I fought to trust every word he said and that he truly didn't resent me for that little black mark in my medical files.
 I just couldn't let it go.
 I was so afraid of resentment and failure.

 Two years into our infertility my perspective changed.
 Two years in and I finally understood.
-We had been handed over to our fertility specialist.
+We had run out of options to try with the regular OB/GYN and had been handed over to the fertility specialist.
 Being the extremely thorough doctors that they are, they wanted to start from scratch and run every test, identify every possible factor, and then move forward with developing a plan to help us have a child.
 So we tested... only this time, he was thoroughly tested too.
 When the test results were all in and the doctors called us in to discuss the results, we were shocked to learn we both had a black mark in our medical files.
 We had known I had PCOS.
 What we didn't know was that my husband also had a factor as well.

-My first reaction was complete relief.
-It wasn't just my fault!
-That was immediately flooded by a wave of compassion, sympathy and heartbreak for him.
+My first reaction was complete relief, followed instantly by a flood of compassion, sympathy and heartbreak for him.
 I knew how he was feeling because I had been there for the last two years.
+I saw the look on his face as he now wrestled with what I had been fighting for years.
+I knew how he felt.
 But with that came a huge awakening.

 I finally understood all those beautiful words of reassurance he had speaking to me.
 I didn't marry you so you could give me a child.
 I will still love you just as much if we can never have kids.
 This isn't your fault.
 We are in this together.
 We multiply our blessings and divide our burdens - that's marriage.